patrickwelfringer/project_guidelines/README.md

 - Suggestions are of the form "Try changing X to see what happens"
 - Challenges are "What would you have to change to get X to happen" or similar
 - Suggestions generally come at the end of a step within a project
-- Challenges generally come at the end of a Project
+- Challenges generally come at the end of a project